DarkGL/slow-json-stringify/README.md

 # SJS

-The slowest stringifier in the known universe.
-Just kidding, it's the fastest (:
+The fastest JSON stringifier in the galaxy

 ## TOC